-Procedure 5-1 To enable CPU frequency scaling
+Procedure 5-2 To enable CPU frequency scaling

-- 1. Log in as root to the SGI UV system you want to configure. - 2.
+- 1. Log in as root to the system you want to configure. - 2.
 Use a text editor to open file /etc/sysconfig/x86config, and change the system setting from within this file.

-This file contains the settings that enable or disable CPU frequency scaling on your system.
+This file contains the settings that enable or disable CPU frequency scaling.
 Complete this step to verify or change the current setting.
-Table 5-1 on page 66 explains the CPU frequency scaling settings.
+Table 5-1 on page 68 explains the CPU frequency scaling settings.